meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 Mist does a __call__ to the method before the actual transaction.
 This means it can __predict__ if the transaction will succeed and it will clearly warn us if it won't succeed.
 When failing, always check if the transaction is payable.
-Aswell check if there wa enogh ether send.
+As well check if there was enough ether send.
 Most people forget to send ether with the transaction.

 ## Ethereum and Java with web3j